-Bak Chang is steamed pulut (glutinous rice) seasoned with dark soya sauce wrapped in bamboo leaves and stuffed with pork belly, shiitake mushroom, dried prawns, salted egg yolk and chestnuts or just white beans.
+Bak Chang is steamed pulut (glutinous rice) seasoned with dark soya sauce wrapped in bamboo leaves and stuffed with pork belly, shiitake mushroom, dried prawns, salted egg yolk and chestnuts or just black eyes beans.
 This rich and high cholesterol delight which is a specialty during the Bak Chang Festival is available all year round in Penang.

 Having said that, families who come together annually to make Bak Chang for the festival enjoy the entire process very much.
 I can still vividly remember way back when we were young, my mum would make Bak Chang and my brothers, sisters and I had such a blast packing our Chang with all our favourite ingredients.
 Once cooked, the dumplings are removed from the boiling pot, hung up to remove excess water and allowed to cool to room temperature.
 Usually our Chang would not hold well because we had left very little room for the pulut.
-We had such a thrill unwrapping our Chang filled to the brim with your favourite fillings.
+We had such a thrill unwrapping our Chang filled to the brim with our favourite fillings.

 Cooked dumplings can be kept for up to a week in the refrigerator and for a few months if frozen.